tamberg/fhnw-idb/data-transport/README.md

 ## Connecting to Wi-Fi

-## Sending data to the ThingSpeak IoT platform
+## Using the ThingSpeak IoT platform

 We will use [ThingSpeak](https://thingspeak.com/) as our *cloud backend*.
 ThingSpeak is an IoT analytics platform that allows you to aggregate, visualize, and analyze live data streams in the cloud.